Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: Introduction

 The outline of the paper is as follows.
-We present a general definition of multiple procedures that control an expected loss in \Cref{sec: MT}.
+We present a general definition of multiple testing procedures that control an expected loss in \Cref{sec: MT}.
 Our definition explicitly allows for simultaneity and we make the link between simultaneity and post hoc control explicit.
 Next, we present the general e-Closure Principle and several of its properties in \Cref{sec: principle}, including how it recovers the classical Closure Principle.
-We then apply the e-Closure Principle to several well-known multiple methods for e-values (\Cref{sec: e-combining}) and p-values (\Cref{sec: p-combining}) show improvements in both power and simultaneity.
-In \Cref{sec: flexible} we explore the various types of post hoc flexibility enabled by e-Closure including generalizations of existing multiple procedures to their simultaneous versions.
+We then apply the e-Closure Principle to several well-known multiple testing methods for e-values (\Cref{sec: e-combining}) and p-values (\Cref{sec: p-combining}) to show improvements in both power and simultaneity. \ifarver { \Cref{sec: bh and variants} presents the e-Closure formulation for the Benjamini-Hochberg procedure and its adaptive variants, showing that the particular e-collections considered there do not improve their power and provide no nontrivial simultaneity except when BH rejects all hypotheses. }{} In \Cref{sec: flexible} we explore the various types of post hoc flexibility enabled by e-Closure including generalizations of existing multiple testing procedures to their simultaneous versions.
+We discuss how logical relationships between hypotheses can be used to increase power \citep{shaffer1986modified} in \Cref{sec: Shaffer}.
 We describe computational shortcuts for the methods we have formulated throughout the paper in \Cref{sec: computation} and highlight some real data applications of our new methods in \Cref{sec: real data}.
-Lastly, we describe the relationship between this paper with prior work in \Cref{sec:related-work}.
+The novel methods have been implemented in the \texttt{eClosure} and \texttt{eclosure} packages in R and Python, respectively.